abinit/abipy_book/abipy_book/base4/lesson_base4.md

 Now we use `relax_input` to generate multiple inputs with different values of `tsmear` and `nksmall` and we pass the input objects to the Flow constructor.
-To keep things as simple as possible, we use independent tasks ...
+To keep things as simple as possible, we use independent tasks:

 ```{code-cell}
 from lesson_base4 import build_relax_tsmear_nkpts_convflow